enkidevs/curriculum/web/html/lists/ordered-lists.md

 [View CodePen](https://codepen.io/enkidevs/pen/ajWoYZ)

-Additionally, the `<ol>` element can be nested with itself any number of times. (more on this later in the workout)
+Additionally, the `<ol>` element can be nested within itself any number of times. (more on this later in the workout)

 **Best Uses:**
 Ordered lists are best used for: